-For turning intentions $i_{tl}$ and $i_{tr}$, we pay particular attention when the target moves along obstacles and approaches a corner, due to the fact that the target is prone to being occluded by obstacles in tracker's FOV if it makes a sharp turn at the corner.
-Moreover, we notice that target's left/right reachable region increases when it approaches a left/right corner.
-In other words, the risk of $i_{tl}$/$i_{tr}$ increases when $\theta_l$/$\theta_r$ becomes larger.
-Based on this fact, we define $I_{i_{tl}}^r(t)$ and $I_{i_{tr}}^r(t)$ as
+For turning intentions $i_{tl}$ and $i_{tr}$, special attentions are required when the target moves along an obstacle toward a corner.
+The tracker is prone to being occluded in the tracker's FOV if the target turns suddenly at the corner.
+Moreover, we observe an increase in the target's left (or right) reachable region when it approaches a left (or right) corner.
+In other words, the potential of $i_{tl}$ (or $i_{tr}$) increases when $\theta_l$ (or $\theta_r$) becomes larger.
+Based on this fact, $R_{i_{tl}}(t)$ and $R_{i_{tr}}(t)$ are defined as

 where $k_1$ is a scaling factor and $t_0$ is a time constant used to control how far in advance to predict the turning potential.